 Waters Marketplace - marketplace.waters.com

-Requires that you register and log in.
-Tasks can be found in the Symphony area.
+Register and log in.
+Tasks are found in the Symphony area.

 DataTransfer — Alternative Batch File with Windows Authentication

-The current batch file distributed with the data transfer task does not work with remote system that require Windows user names and passwords.
+The batch file currently distributed with the data transfer task does not work with remote systems that require Windows usernames and passwords.

 Unzip the file to get to the batch file.

-The current batch file used by the data transfer task required two arguments: the (source) path of the Waters raw data file and the (destination) path to copy the data to.
-This alternative batch file extends that with two additional, and optional arguments.
-These are for the user name and password for connecting to the remote system.
-If these two additional arguments are not supplied, then the behaviour is identical to that of the current batch file (i.e. success with systems that do not require authentication, failure with those that do).
-If these two arguments are supplied, then the first of these additional arguments will be assumed to be the user name, the second will be assumed to be the password.
+The batch file currently used by the data transfer task requires two arguments: the (source) path of the Waters raw data file and the (destination) path to copy the data to.
+This alternative batch file adds two additional, and optional, arguments.
+These are for the username and password for connecting to the remote system.
+If these two additional arguments are not supplied, the behavior is identical to that of the current batch file (i.e., success with systems that do not require authentication, failure with those that do).
+If these two arguments are supplied, the first of these additional arguments is assumed to be the username, and the second is assumed to be the password.

-Outside of Symphony, the batch file could be called like these examples:
+Outside of Symphony, the batch file could be named like these examples:

 1).
 CopyData.bat c:\source_location\MSe.raw\ c:\destination_location\MSe.raw\